Why

 not be able to bid

-next year.
+for 5G spectrum next year.
 Another private group is establishing a chokehold

 on seaports and airports, which also were once the state’s preserve.